Mary Richardson

-Mary Raleigh Richardson (1882/3 – 7 November 1961) was a Canadian suffragette active in the women's suffrage movement in the United Kingdom, an arsonist, a socialist parliamentary candidate and later head of the women's section of the British Union of Fascists (BUF) led by Sir Oswald Mosley.
+Mary Raleigh Richardson (24 July 1882 – 7 November 1961) was a Canadian-born suffragette active in the women's suffrage movement in the United Kingdom, an arsonist, a Labour parliamentary candidate and briefly an administrator in the women's section of the British Union of Fascists (BUF) led by Sir Oswald Mosley.
+She is best known for her militant work within the British feminist movement and for her use of new and radical protest methods which were regarded as controversial.

-Life

-She grew up in Belleville, Ontario, Canada.

-In 1898, she travelled to Paris and Italy.

-She lived in Bloomsbury, London, England, and witnessed Black Friday in London in 1910.

-Richardson published a novel, Matilda and Marcus (1915), and three volumes of poetry, Symbol Songs (1916), Wilderness Love Songs (1917), and Cornish Headlands (1920).

-Militant actions
+1882–1912

+Born in Montreal, she grew up in Belleville, Ontario, Canada.
+A great-granddaughter of Nahum Mower of The Kingston Gazette, she enjoyed inherited wealth which supported her until the 1940s.
+She studied at The Royal Conservatory of Music (then the Toronto Conservatory).
+She travelled extensively in Europe and Egypt as a young woman, spending a few months in England in 1907.
+She returned to Canada, then moved to London permanently about 1912.

+1913–1914

 At the beginning of the 20th century, the British suffragette movement, frustrated by a failure to achieve equal voting rights for women, began adopting increasingly militant tactics.
 In particular, the Women's Social and Political Union (WSPU), led by Emmeline Pankhurst, frequently endorsed the use of property destruction to bring attention to the issue of women's suffrage.
-Richardson was a devoted supporter of Pankhurst and a member of the WSPU.
-Richardson joined Helen Craggs at the Women's Press shop and told her of the abuse from men (obscene remarks) and customers tearing up materials.

-Richardson claimed to be at the Epsom races on Derby Day, 4 June 1913, when Emily Davison jumped in front of the King's horse.
-Emily Davison died in Epsom Cottage Hospital; Mary Richardson was reportedly chased and beaten by an angry mob but was given refuge in Epsom Downs station by a railway porter.

-She committed a number of acts of arson, smashed windows at the Home Office and bombed a railway station.
+Richardson was a member of the WSPU, and a devoted supporter of Mrs Pankhurst.
+She smashed windows at the Home Office and burned down The Elms, a historic mansion in Hampton, with her accomplice, Jane Short.
+She also committed the most sensational deed of the militant campaign: slashing the Rokeby Venus, a priceless painting.
 She was arrested nine times, receiving prison terms totalling more than three years.

-She was one of the first two women force-fed for hunger-striking, then released to recover and be re-arrested under the 1913 Cat and Mouse Act, Prisoners (Temporary Discharge for Ill Health) Act 1913, serving her sentences in HM Prison Holloway.
+Whilst imprisoned, she was force-fed for hunger-striking, and was one of the first two women to be force-fed after the introduction of the 1913 Cat and Mouse Act, Prisoners (Temporary Discharge for Ill Health) Act 1913, serving her sentences in HM Prison Holloway.
 Richardson was given the Hunger Strike Medal 'for Valour' by WSPU, and was proud of being awarded more bars for strikes than anyone else.

-After one of her hunger strikes Richardson recovered at the cottage of Lillian Dove-Willcox in the Wye valley.
+After one of her many hunger strikes Richardson recovered at the cottage of Lillian Dove-Willcox in the Wye valley.
 She was devoted to Dove-Willcox and wrote the poem The Translation of the Love I Bear Lillian Dove.